 - Penny, J. and Leftwich, P. (2018) Maths Skills for A Level Biology, Cheltenham: Nelson Thornes.
 2nd edition. £7.50 ISBN: 978-50852118-2

-There will also be opportunities for field trips and courses during the two-year course which will incur an additional cost but is carried out locally as far as possible to reduce costs.
+There may also be opportunities for field trips and courses during the two-year course which will incur an additional cost, but these are carried out locally as far as possible to reduce costs.

 Additionally, there are revision guides available which are highly recommended.
 Good examples are shown below.
 It is suggested that you start the course before buying a revision guide so that the most appropriate one is chosen to suit your learning needs and style of revision.

 Pearson – Revise OCR AS/A Level Biology A – Revision guide with single-user online edition – ISBN 9781447984368